Why Do I Feel Deep Shame?

 From a systemic perspective, shame may also become tied to loyalty, belonging, and emotional entanglement within the family system.

-Healing shame often begins with recognizing that shame may have originally developed as an unconscious adaptation connected to belonging, survival, or loyalty.
+Shame often continues automatically until it becomes visible.
+Healing often begins with recognizing that shame may have developed as an unconscious attempt to preserve belonging, connection, or emotional survival.

 What once helped preserve connection may later become emotionally restrictive or painful.